Novadart/dogipress/README.md

 ## Development Phase
+1. [OPTIONAL] If you are working on an existing website you will need to place a copy of the DB in `./db` (make sure that the directory contains only 1 SQL file, since MariaDB will execute all of them) and place the content of `wp-content/uploads` in the directory you defined in `local.env`
-1. Execute:
+2. Execute:
   ```
   ./start.sh
   ```
-2. Make changes to your Wordpress site
+3. Make changes to your Wordpress site
-3. Execute:
+4. Execute:
   ```
   ./stop.sh
   ```
-4. Commit and push changes to your git repo
+5. Commit and push changes to your git repo

-**NOTE:** if you chose not to save the DB and/or the uploads direcotry content on GIT, you should save them manually too because yoir Wordpress site won't work if they are not available
+**NOTE:** if you chose not to save the DB and/or the uploads directory content on GIT, you should save them manually too because yoir Wordpress site won't work if they are not available

 ## Deployment Phase